-Dian Kang will serve as our director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Dian Kang starts serving as our director on the date of this prospectus.
 Mr. Kang served as the chief executive officer, and the executive director and the chairman of board of directors of New China Life Insurance Company Ltd. (HKEx: 1336) from 2013 to 2016 and from 2009 to 2016, respectively.
 Prior to that, he served as chairman of the board of supervisors of Shenzhen Development Bank Company Limited (a company listed on the Shenzhen Stock Exchange, stock code: 000001) from 2005 to 2009, chairman of Springridge Investment Management Limited from 2001 to 2005, director and vice president of the Guangdong Enterprises (Holdings) Limited, chairman of the board of the Guangdong Securities Limited and Guangdong Capital Holdings Ltd. from 1994 to 2000, as well as vice president of China National Packaging Corporation from 1990 to 1994.
-He also served as vice president of China Agribusiness Trust & Investment Corporation from 1987 to 1990 and worked at the Overseas Investment Department of China International Trust & Investment Corporation from 1984 to 1987.
+He also served as vice president of China Agribusiness Trust & Investment Corporation from 1987 to 1990 and worked at the Overseas Investment Department of China International Trust & Investment Corporation from 1987.
 Mr. Kang also served as an independent non-executive director of Silver Grant International Industries Limited (a company listed on the HKSE, stock code: 00171) from May 1998 to February 2014.
 Mr. Kang graduated from Beijing Steel and Iron Institute in 1982.
 He also received a master's degree in economics from the Graduate School of the Chinese Academy of Social Sciences in 1984.

-Webster Cavenee, Ph.D., will serve as our director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Webster Cavenee, Ph.D., starts serving as our director on the date of this prospectus.
 He has served as a director of Strategic Alliances in Central Nervous System Cancers at Ludwig Cancer Research since 2015 and as Distinguished Professor at the University of California San Diego since 1991.
 Dr. Cavenee joined Ludwig Cancer Research as a member in 1985 and served as Ludwig Montreal branch director from December 1985 to September 1991.
 Dr. Cavenee served as Ludwig San Diego branch director from September 1991 to June 2015.
 Prior to joining Ludwig Cancer Research, Dr. Cavenee did postdoctoral work between November 1977 and September 1983 at the Jackson Laboratory, at Massachusetts Institute of Technology, to and the Howard Hughes Medical Institute at the University of Utah.
 Dr. Cavenee held professorships at the University of Cincinnati from September 1983 to December 1985 and at McGill University from December 1985 to September 1991.
-Dr. Cavenee received his

-Bachelor of Science degree in Microbiology from Kansas State University in 1973 and his Ph.D. with honors from the University of Kansas in 1977.
+Dr. Cavenee received his Bachelor of Science degree in Microbiology from Kansas State University in 1973 and his Ph.D. with honors from the University of Kansas in 1977.

-Wing Kee Lau will serve as our director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Wing Kee Lau starts serving as our director on the date of this prospectus.
 Mr. Lau served as the director of Perfect World Holding Company Limited during the period from April 2016 to June 2018.
 Mr. Lau served as the Chief Financial Officer of Perfect World Company Limited (Nasdaq: PWRD) from March 2007 to March 2016.
 Prior to joining PWRD, Mr. Lau was the chief financial officer and company secretary of Beijing Media Corporation Limited (HKEX: 1000) from November 2004 to February 2007.
 From July 2000 to October 2004, Mr. Lau was the group finance director of Shanghai Ogilvy & Mather Advertising Limited Beijing Branch.
 Mr. Lau worked for PricewaterhouseCoopers Hong Kong, Shanghai and Beijing offices from September 1990 to June 2000.
 Mr. Lau received his bachelor's degree in business administration from Hong Kong Baptist University in 1990 and his EMBA degree from Cheung Kong Graduate School of Business in 2011.
 He is a member of Association of Chartered Certified Public Accountants and Hong Kong Institution of Certified Public Accountants.